Robert Johnson (Tennessee)

 Robert Johnson (February 22, 1834 – April 22, 1869) was the fourth-born child of Andrew Johnson and Eliza McCardle, a lawyer by profession, one-term Tennessee state legislator, Union Army cavalry officer during the American Civil War, and Secretary to the President of the United States.
 Johnson suffered from severe and chronic alcohol dependence.
+Despite having played little to no role in commanding his company during the war, Johnson was breveted brigadier general by his father.
 He died by overdose of alcohol and laudanum in the family home in Greeneville, Tennessee, six weeks after the end of President Johnson's term in office.

 Early life

 Robert Johnson, called Bob, was born in the family's Water Street house in Greeneville, the county seat of Greene County, Tennessee.
-He is said to have briefly studied at Franklin College in Nashville during the winter of 1850–51, but within short order returned home "for unknown reasons."
+He is said to have briefly studied at Franklin College during the winter of 1850–51, but within short order returned home "for unknown reasons."
 During this time period he also apparently experienced some hemorrhaging of the lungs, possibly consequent to a tuberculosis infection.
 Johnson was a lawyer by profession, first licensed in 1856, having studied under an attorney named Robert McFarland.
 However, according to one contemporary newspaper account of his life, he was "never distinguished by his father's strong characteristics" in this profession.
 Robert and his brother Charles Johnson also managed their father's business affairs and real estate when Andrew Johnson was away from Tennessee.
 Early in his life, Robert Johnson had "seemed to be a responsible young adult, one upon whom his father depended for a variety of things."
 He attended the 1856 Democratic National Convention.